-Canadian Federal Agencies Roles and Responsibilities Immediate Notice / Verbal Report Subsequent Reporting Environment and Climate Change Canada (ECCC) Pembina has several sites that meet the criteria for a Canadian Environmental Protection Act (CEPA) Environmental Emergency (E2) Plan.
-These locations have storage vessels and/or tanks that contain reportable flammable or toxic substance(s) in amounts specified by E2 regulations, either in a pure form or as a flammable mixture.
+Roles and Responsibilities Immediate Notice / Verbal Report Subsequent Reporting Subsequent Reporting Execution and Climate Change Canada (ECCC) Pembina has several sites that meet the criteria for a Canadian Environmental Protection Act (CEPA) Environmental Emergency (E2) Plan.
+These locations have storage vessels and/or tanks that contain reportable filammable or toxic substance(s) in amounts specified by £2 regulations, either in a pure form or as a filammable mixture.
 Note: ECCC may be contacted by the applicable provincial regulator.
 Despite this, if you meet the reporting requirements, you must still independently report to ECCC.
-You must report any environmental emergency that: a) has or may have an immediate or long-term harmful effect on the environment; b) constitutes or may constitute a danger to the environment on which human life depends; or c) constitutes or may constitute a danger in Canada to human life or health.
-A verbal notification is to be made as soon as possible under the circumstances to the authorities identified in the Release and Environmental Emergency Notification Regulations (Notification Regulations) under CEPA 1999.
-Guidance for responders: Refer to the written report section for details on what to include in the verbal report -it is understood you may not have all the details during the initial notification.
-The person notifying Environment and Climate Change Canada must take all reasonable measures consistent with the protection of the environment and public safety, including preventing, mitigating or recovering from any negative effects on the environment or on human life or health.
+Guidance for responders: Refer to the written report seed to the written report abeliance in the verbal notification.
+The person notifying Environment and Climate Change Canada must take all reasonable measures consistent with the protection of the environment or on human life or health.
 The person must make a reasonable effort to notify any member of the public who may be adversely affected by the environmental emergency.
 A written report should be made as soon as possible under the circumstances to the Regional Director, Environmental Enforcement Directorate, Enforcement Branch, Department of the Environment, in the region where the environmental emergency occurs.
 Information to Be Included in the Written Report of Environmental Emergency 1) The name, civic address and telephone number of the person who is providing the written report.
 2) If applicable, the name of the entity or person that is responsible for the facility that is associated with the environmental emergency.
 3) If applicable, the North American Industry Classification System codes, consisting of at least four digits, that describe the operations at the facility that is associated with the environmental emergency.
 4) The date and time of the environmental emergency and the location where it occurred, including the latitude and longitude, expressed in decimal degrees to five decimal places, and, if applicable, the civic address of that location.
 5) The name, CAS registry number and, if applicable, UN number of the substance that was released or likely to be released.
 6) The quantity of the substance that was released or likely to be released or, if the quantity cannot be determined, an estimate of it.
 7) If the substance is or was in a container system, a description of the container system, including a description of its condition.
 8) A description of the harmful effects or potential harmful effects of the environmental emergency on the environment and on human life or health, including effects on any surrounding hospitals, schools, residential, commercial or industrial buildings, highways, public transit infrastructure, parks, forests, wildlife habitats, water sources or water bodies.
-9) A description of the circumstances of the environmental emergency and its cause, if known, and of the measures taken to mitigate any harmful effects on the environmental or no human life or health.
-10) A description of all measures taken or planned to be taken to prev (Source: Adapted from Environmental Emergency Regulations, 2019: SOR/2019-51)
+9) A description of the circumstances of the environmental emergency and its cause, if known, and of the measures taken to mitigate any harmful effects on the environment or on human life or health.
+10) A description of all measures taken or planned to be taken to preven